moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/account_settings.md

 Each user account is limited to:

-- 2 servers
+- 20 servers
-- 6 volumes
+- 40 volumes
-- 10 snapshots
+- 40 snapshots
-- 10 images
+- 100 images
-- 1 reserved IP address
+- 5 reserved IP address

+If you need more resources, contact us and we will increase your limits!